gw456/Speech-Synthesis-EEG/README.md

 # Speech Synthesis Based On EEG
 In this project we tried to synthesis limited sentences using EEG signal input.
-This code can be divided into 5 steps, that are data collection, signal filtering, classification with deep learning, arranging classified syllable into sentence and turning text into speech output.
+This code can be divided into 5 steps, that are data collection, signal filtering, classification with deep learning, arranging classified syllable into sentence and convert text into speech output.
+In this project, I am responsible for collecting data and making pipeline based on above steps, except the last step.

 ## Data Collection
+Dataset is made by collecting EEG signal of 6 subjects.
+These subjects are asked to watch a video of syllables, visuallize and spell it (visualizing and spelling is done alternately).
+We extract EEG signal in F7 and T3 point (with a common reference point placed at bone behind ear) based on 10-20 system.
+Beside that, we also record the subject's voice to help segmenting EEG signals.
+EEG signal extraction and voice record are done using BITalino and Dolby mobile apps respectively.
+The signals are saved in HDF5 file format and the code will convert it into list.

+## Signal Filtering
+Then the data is passed through a filter program in the form of an IIR bandpass filter.
+This filter has a pass frequency range of 8-30 Hz; inhibition frequencies 1 Hz and 35 Hz; bandpass ripple of 0.4 dB; and the attenuation of the inhibition frequency is 3 dB.
+Furthermore, the data is segmented automatically by utilizing the patterned recorded sound.
+Segmentation is done by cutting one data retrieval into one syllable by one and the method (visualization or speech).

+## Classification with Deep Learning
+After segmenting, feature extraction is carried out with features in the eeglib library.
+The features in eeglib used consist of dfa (applying trend fluctuation analysis algorithm), hfd (returning higuchi fractal dimensions), lzc (returning Lempel-Ziv complexity (LZ 76)), pfd (returning petrosian fractal dimensions), hjorth Activity (returning activity Hjorth), hjorth Complexity (returns Hjorth complexity), hjorth Mobility (returns Hjorth mobility), and sampEn (returns sample entropy).

+Data is divided into training and testing data, with 80% and 20% ratio respectively.
+The ANN used to classify those features into syllbale is using Categorical Cross entropy and adam as loss function and optimizer, respectively.

+## Arranging Classified Syllable into Sentence
+The output of ANN is taken as input of RNN to predict the next syllable.
+RNN implement bLSTM layer.
+The output of RNN is an arranged sentence that is taken into the next step.

+## Convert Text into Speech Output
+This process only implement existing package with input from previous step.

 # BITalino (r)evolution Python API
 The BITalino (r)evolution Python API provides the needed tools to interact with BITalino (r)evolution using Python.